“WE TEACH WHO WE ARE.”

 I come by conflict naturally.
-I’m the daughter of an immigrant mother who was displaced by war.
+I’m the daughter of an immigrant mother who was displaced by war, which I discuss in my TEDx talk.
 I grew up knowing that my mother lost her homeland, her family, her community and her identity because people couldn’t figure out how to get along and chose a violent, power-over solution.
 I knew that war was something that shouldn’t be entered into lightly, was very costly, and very, very painful.

 Growing up in urban Montreal, I also remember the tanks rolling in during the FLQ crisis.